 Southwest Behavioral & Health Services Psychology Internship program espouses the philosophy of the Practitioner-Scholar model of training which grew out of the conference on Professional Training in Psychology held in Vail, CO in 1973.
 The program seeks to continue the clinical training the Doctoral Psychology Intern began through previous field placements and practicum experiences.

 Currently, Southwest Behavioral & Health Services offers several Doctoral Internship positions in a variety of settings, depending on the placement.
-One setting is the Community Recovery Unit, an inpatient, Level One, crisis stabilization unit.
-Another setting is in an outpatient methadone clinic which offers opioid replacement services to adult clients.
+One such setting is in an outpatient methadone clinic which offers opioid replacement services to adult clients.
 SB&H also offers internship positions in the Residential/Community Living Program in which the Doctoral Psychology Interns provide group and individual therapy, as well as community integration for adults.
 SB&H also offers placements in the Outpatient Program in which the Psychology Intern provides a range of therapeutic services to adults, children, and families, including individual and group therapy, case management, and crisis intervention.

 The Doctoral Psychology Interns receive a wide range of training experiences during the course of their internship year.
 Through supervision, colloquia, and on-site experiences, Doctoral Psychology Interns have ample opportunities to gain competencies required by professional psychologists including professionalism, ethics, cultural diversity, relational skills, research and science, clinical skills, and training/supervision.

 Doctoral Psychology Interns receive two hours of individual supervision and group supervision each week with a licensed psychologist, as well as weekly didactic training.

 For more information, please contact Chief Psychologist, Dr. Lynette Livesay: email@example.com